astropy/astropy/docs/modeling/fitting.rst

   algorithm via the scipy legacy function `scipy.optimize.leastsq`.
 This fitter supports parameter bounds via an unsophisticated min/max condition which can cause parameters to "stick" to one of the bounds if during the fitting process the parameter gets close to the bound during some of the intermediate fitting operations.
+This fitter is no longer recommended, and you should use one of the ones below depending on your use case.

 * :class:`~astropy.modeling.fitting.TRFLSQFitter`, which uses the Trust Region Reflective (TRF) algorithm that is particularly suitable for large sparse problems with bounds, see